-The fund's exposure to interest rate movements as at 31 March 2018 and 31 March 2017 is set out in the tables below.
+The fund's exposure to interest rate movements is set out in the tables below.
 The total fund volatility takes into account the expected interactions between the different asset classes shown, based on the underlying volatilities and correlations of the assets, in line with mean variance portfolio theory.